-Natural organic matter (NOM) is an organic compound in a healthy environment derived from plants and animals, and animals and microorganisms, and from degradation products from many sources (Baghoth, 2012).
-The content of natural organic matter in water, specifications, and degradation, depends on the season, weather, microorganism activity, human activity, and eutrophication status of water source (Zazouli et. al., 2007; Matilainen et. al., 2011; Lamsal, 2012).
+Natural organic matter (NOM) is an organic compound in a healthy environment derived from plants and animals, and animals and microorganisms, and from degradation products 29 m many sources (Baghoth, 2012).
+The content of natural organic matter in water, specifications, and degradation, depends on the season, weather, microorganism activity, human activity, and eutrophication status of water source (Zazouli et. al., 1007; Matilainen et. al., 2011; Lamsal, 2012)

+3 07; Matilainen et. al., 2011; Lamsal, 2012).
 NOM present in waters consists of both hydrophobic and hydrophilic components.
 The hydrophobic part mainly contains aromatic carbon, having phenolic structures and conjugated double bonds, while hydrophilic NOM is rich in a higher proportion of aliphatic carbon and nitrogenous compounds, such as carbohydrates and proteins, sugars and amino acids (Bhatnagar and Sillanpää, 2017).

 NOM in the water treatment process does not allow and cause problems, one of which affects the disinfection process (Zhang and DiGiano, 2002; Liu et. al. 2007; Baghoth, 2012; Cahyonugroho and Hidayah, 2018).
 The most common disinfection process is to provide chlorine compounds.
-In disinfection process, NOM which is not removed by previous treatment can reacts with chlorine and form disinfection by-products (DBPs), such as trihalomethanes (THMs) and haloacetic acids (HAAs) (Reckhow & Singer, 2011).
+In disinfection process, N M which is not removed by previous treatment can reacts with chlorine and form disinfection by-products (DBPs), such as trihalomethanes (THMs) and haloacetic acids (HAAs) (Reckhow & Singer, 2011).
 Required removal of organic carbon compounds, if the Total Organic Carbon (TOC) of treated water is greater than 2.0 mg/L (US EPA, 1999; Liu et. al. 2007).

 Before the disinfection process is done, it is necessary to preliminary process to set aside organic material contained in water, so it can minimize the formation of DBPs.
-NOM can be eliminated through several methods such as coagulation, conventional filtration through different media, coagulation, membrane, ion exchange, adsorption, and advanced oxidation processes (Huang et. al., 2008; Matilainen and Sillanpää, 2010; Lin and Wang, 2011).
+NOM can be eliminated through several methods such as coagulation, conventional filtration through different media, cragulation, membrane, ion exchange, adsorption, and advanced oxidation processes (Huang et. al., 2008; Matilainen and Sillanpää, 2010; Lin and Wang, 2011).
 It has been known membrane technology is the most effective option, but because of its high cost, this technology is not suitable for developing countries (Jarvis et. al., 2008; Sillanpää, 2015).
-In addition, one method of removal of organic matter in water is a combination of preoxidation and coagulation.
-Preoxidation is pretreatment to improve coagulation process.
-According to these studies, in the conventional drinking water treatment process, preoxidation with chlorine before coagulation can be performed to improve the performance of the drinking water treatment process.
-Alternative pre-oxidants, such as ozone, chlorine, chlorine dioxide, permanganate, while each of preoxidant has its advantages and disadvantage (Hidayah et. al., 2017).